-If the mental health treatment is related to, accompanies, or results from substance abuse, coverage is provided solely under substance abuse provisions.
+If the mental health treatment is related to, accompanies, or results from substance use disorder, coverage is provided solely under substance use disorder provisions.

-Substance Abuse Treatment Coverage

-The plan covers medically necessary alcoholism treatment and other types of substance abuse treatment at an approved treatment facility or hospital as well as physician and licensed therapist services and prescription drugs.
+Substance Use Disorder Treatment Coverage The plan covers medically necessary alcoholism treatment and other types of substance use disorder treatment at an approved treatment facility or hospital as well as physician and licensed therapist services and prescription drugs.
 The treatment, services, and drugs must be part of a specific treatment plan prepared by your attending physician and certified as covered under the plan.
-(An approved substance abuse treatment facility is one that treats chronic alcoholism and/or drug abuse that is licensed and regulated by the appropriate governmental agency in its location.)
+(An approved substance use disorder treatment facility is one that treats chronic alcoholism and/or drug abuse that is licensed and regulated by the appropriate governmental agency in its location.)